tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_overview.md

 Keep in mind that there are thousands of APIs.
 If people are browsing your API, their first and most pressing question is, what information does it return?
 Is this information relevant and useful to me?

 ## Where to put the overview
 Your overview should probably go on the homepage of the API, or be a link from the homepage.
-This is really where you define your audience as well, since the degree to which you explain what the API does depends on how you perceie the audience.
+This is really where you define your audience as well, since the degree to which you explain what the API does depends on how you perceive the audience.